How long to steep French Press Coffee? (Brewing Tips)

 The darker the coffee roast, the quicker it will extract the flavors from coffee grounds.

-Dark roasts are typically used for French press since their robust, bold flavor stands up well to full immersion.
+Dark roasts are typically used for French press since their bold flavor stands up well to full immersion.
 Aim for a 4-minute steep to get the best from dark roasts.
 For an extra dark French or Italian roast, steep for just 3 minutes to avoid bitterness.

 How does the Coffee roast Level affect the steeping time